 Mercury and Venus

 Mercury: The Elusive Planet disappears into bright evening twilight.
-It is in the same binocular field to the right of Venus 35 minutes after sunset, but it is too dim to be seen, even with optical assist.
+It is in the same binocular field to the right of Venus 35 minutes after sunset, but it is too dim to be seen, even with an optical assist.
 Evening light is brighter than the planet.
 Mercury is 15% of its brightness compared to nine nights ago when it was at its best.
 Tonight, it is 6° above the western horizon, to the right of Venus.
 For the planet parade, it is not visible.

-Venus: The Evening Star appears high each evening, but tonight the observing window is narrow.
+Venus: The Evening Star appears higher each evening, but tonight the observing window is narrow.
 It can be found 30 minutes after sunset for about 20 minutes.
 It sets 62 minutes after sunset.
 Visibility is brief.

 Mars, Jupiter, and Saturn